WebAhead/promise-practice/README.md

 You're going to recreate the traffic lights from the callback workshop, but using promises to avoid nesting your callbacks.

-1. Download the starter files and open `challenge-1/index.html`
+1. Clone this repo and open `index.html`
 1. The pre-defined `wait` function is like `setTimeout`, except it returns a promise that resolves after waiting the specified number of milliseconds
 1. Use `wait` to write a `light` function.
 This should:
    - Take a colour string argument